Al3zama1/swe-notes/CCNA/32 - NTP (Network Time Protocol).md

 R1(config)#exit
 R1(config)#ntp source loopback 0
 ```
-* Usually in a small network, you would just configure all of the devices to sync to public NTP servers like Google's.
-However, in this case R2 was configured to use R1 as an NTP server.
 * R1 was configured to use loopback 0 as the source of its NTP messages.
 Any NTP messages it sends, will come from the address assigned to the loopback 0 interface.
 * A loopback interface was used because they provide a consistent way where the router can be reached, which isn't dependent on the status of any particular physical interface.